satishgunjal/Kaggle-Projects/01_Linear_Regression_Multivariate/README.md

 # Problem Statement
-* Work with the Ecommerce Customers csv file from the company.
+* Work with the 'Ecommerce_Customer_Device_Usage.csv' file from the company.
 It has Customer info, such as Email, Address, and their color Avatar.
 Then it also has numerical value columns:
   * Avg.
 Session Length: Average session of in-store style advice sessions.
   * Time on App: Average time spent on App in minutes
   * Time on Website: Average time spent on Website in minutes